Pirate Galaxy: Gameplay

-In the game, players take control of any of the large variety of spaceships, perform various tasks such as space exploration, and play many missions.
-The player must explore the different star systems and planets, upgrade their ship with new technology, and complete various missions to progress through the story.
+Throughout the game, the player explores star systems and planets, upgrades their ship, and completes missions to progress through the story.

-Starting off on the planet Kalabash in the Vega System, there are a total of eight-star systems and over 30 planets to explore.
+Beginning on planet Kalabash in the Vega System, there are eight star systems and over 30 planets to explore.
 The star systems are Vega, Antares, Gemini, Mizar, Sol, Draconis, Sirius Singularity, and Tau Ceti.
-These systems are similar to the stars of the Milky Way.
+These systems are named in reference to the stars of the Milky Way.

 The Sirius Singularity is a system which needs lot of teamwork in which clan allies have a role to play.
 The Sirius Singularity has 5 Rings.
 Rings 1–4 are resource planets, and Ring 5 is an ancient planet from which players get ancient items of other systems.
 In Sirius Singularity, a jump ship plays a major role to jump to planet by accomplishing missions on 1–4 ring planets and mission not needed to be done to jump from the Ring 5, The player has to jump out of the planet to different ones before the planet collapses and it will be displayed on the planet profile.
-The planet will collapse, and even the new ones will be automatically made but the names are random.
+The planet will collapse, and new ones will be automatically made but the names are random.